-With the surge of feminism, Earth-centred beliefs and New Age spirituality, conceptual social and religious barriers are being broken down and many people are being led to adopt a form of female principle – whether by literal goddess worship or a mystical tap into the “feminine energy.”
+With the surge of feminism, earth-centred beliefs and New Age spirituality, conceptual social and religious barriers are being broken down, with many adopting a form of female principle – whether by literal goddess worship or a mystical tap into the “feminine energy.”

 Elmer Towns was apt to observe that: